MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-basic-survey.md

 After deciding the types of questions you want to include in your survey, you must now create the survey.
 This article provides information about the basics of designing a survey, creating a survey theme, and adding questions to the survey.
 More information about advanced survey design: [Design an advanced survey](design-advanced-survey.md)

 > [!NOTE]
 > You must be a survey administrator or survey designer to perform the actions described in this chapter.
-A survey administrator has access at the organization level, whereas the Survey Designer role has access at the business-unit level.
+A survey administrator has access at the organization level, whereas the survey designer has access at the business-unit level.

 ## Create a survey theme